enhsuld/tdr-mr/src/main/resources/static/bower_components/screenfull/readme.md

 > Simple wrapper for cross-browser usage of the JavaScript [Fullscreen API](https://developer.mozilla.org/en/DOM/Using_full-screen_mode), which lets you bring the page or any element into fullscreen.
 Smoothens out the browser implementation differences, so you don't have to.

+**This package is feature complete.
+No new changes will be accepted.**

 ---

 <p align="center"><b>🔥 Want to strengthen your core JavaScript skills and master ES6?</b><br>I would personally recommend this awesome <a href="https://ES6.io/friend/AWESOME">ES6 course</a> by Wes Bos.</p>